 - *Optional – Diffuser

-If your hair type is one where the top of the hair is naturally straighter, try using overnight curl methods to give you more bounce and definition.
-Applying gel and mousse to the top can help hold your curl pattern.
-And a little hair spray also goes a long way.ย
+If your hair type naturally grows straighter at the crown, try overnight curl methods to add bounce and definition.
+Applying gel or mousse to the top layers can help hold your curl pattern, while a light mist of hairspray goes a long way in keeping curls in place.

 Conclusion